Permuted congruential generator: Variants

-Each step of these output transformations is either invertible (and thus one-to-one) or a truncation, so their composition maps the same fixed number of input states to each output value.
-This preserves the equidistribution of the underlying LCG.

-Finally, if a cycle length longer than 2128 is required, the generator can be extended with an array of sub-generators.
-One is chosen (in rotation) to be added to the main generator's output, and every time the main generator's state reaches zero, the sub-generators are cycled in a pattern which provides a period exponential in the total state size.
+Finally, if a generator period longer than 2128 is required, the generator can be extended with an array of sub-generators.
+One is chosen (in rotation) to be added to the main generator's output, and every time the main generator's state reaches zero, the sub-generators are cycled in a pattern which provides a period equal to 2 to the power of the total state size.

 Example code

 The generator recommended for most users is PCG-XSH-RR with 64-bit state and 32-bit output.
 It can be implemented as: